* Images shown are of mature plants

 Each Pear Surprise 5 in 1 tree consists of five different pear varieties that have been carefully grafted onto a single healthy rootstock.
 As a result each tree is strong, low maintenance and ready to pump out tons of pears.

-While we can’t guarantee the exact types of pears that you will receive on this tree, you will receive three of the varieties listed:
+While we can’t guarantee the exact types of pears that you will receive on this tree, you will receive five of the varieties listed:

 5-in-1 Pear Surprise Tree Pollination

 5-in-1 Pear Surprise Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional 5-in-1 Pear Surprise Tree will drastically increase the size of your crop.

 A unique addition to your landscape, the multi-graft pear (Pyrus communis sp.) tree will provide you with loads of multiple varieties of pears with only one tree!
 Reaching heights of 15-20 feet tall and 10 feet wide, it’s compact enough for a small yard and the fruit is more easily harvested.
 Growing in USDA zones 5-8, the tree is cold tolerant down to -10 degrees and requires approximately 600 chill hours (depending on the variety of pear), so most varieties will produce, even in warmer climates.
 This tree also provides several months of interest as it blooms in early spring, produces fruit in mid to late summer, and excellent fall color.
 Multi graft trees are self fertile so you only need the one tree for fruit!

 Location: Give your pear tree a location that features full sun and well-draining soil.
 Choose a bright, sheltered location, preferably with southern exposure.